 The Finest Woods, Materials, and Craftsmanship

 This 2002 Monterey 17 Archtop features beautiful and ultra-rare Big Leaf Quilted Maple back and sides, flamed Maple double-binding, Fiddleback flamed Maple neck, and a premium hand-carved Sitka Spruce top.
-The one-piece quilted Big Leaf Maple back is luminescent, with a gorgeous depth of color that seems almost alive when you hold it in your hand.
-Finding a single piece of flamed Maple big enough to use for the back of a guitar this size is rare indeed, and in its raw state, the wood used to build this guitar is worth a small fortune.
+The quilted Big Leaf Maple back is luminescent, with a gorgeous depth of color that seems almost alive when you hold it in your hand.
+Finding a piece of flamed Maple big enough to use for the back of a guitar this size is rare indeed, and in its raw state, the wood used to build this guitar is worth a small fortune.

 This Monterey 17 is built from some of the finest woods in the world.
 The premium Sitka Spruce top has nearly perfect graining, allowing for maximum transmission of vibration, giving the guitar a huge sound that can be heard in the back row of any concert or dance hall.
 The back and sides are west coast Big Leaf Maple, with nearly holographic, three-dimensional quilting.
 The depth and color of these body woods are only comparable to the tone they produce.
 The combination of Sitka Spruce and Big Leaf Maple gives the Monterey a balanced, even tone – full of depth and sparkle, with a smooth midrange that refuses to go unheard.